auth0/docs/articles/applications/application-grant-types.md

 ### New Applications

-Depending on whether a newly-created Application is [public or confidential](/applications/application-types#confidential-vs-public-applications), the Application will have varying access to grant types.
-Trusted first-party applications have access to additional grant types.
+Your newly-created Application will have access to different grant types based on whether it is [public or confidential](/applications/application-types#confidential-vs-public-applications).

+Trusted first-part applications have access to additional grant types.

 #### Public Applications

-Public Applications, indicated by the `token_endpoint_auth_method` flag set to `none`, are those created in the Dashboard for **Native** and **Single Page Applications**.
+Public applications are those created in the Dashboard for **Native Applications** and **Single Page Applications**.
+The application's `token_endpoint_auth_method` flag is set to `none`.

 By default, Public Applications are created with the following `grant_types`: